k33g/k33g.github.com/_posts/2014-07-15-ES6-IN-ACTION-WITH-VIEWS.md

 layout: post
 title: ECMAScript 6 in action with the view info : ECMAScript 6 in action with the view
+teaser: How to use Handlebars with ECMAScript 6.

 ---